ksu-cs-textbooks/intro-python-v2/content/03-strings-input/05-complex-statements/_index.md

 * <a href="{{<relref "./slides">}}" target="_blank">Slides</a>

 Finally, let's look at how we can rewrite some of our previous Python programs by combining expressions into more complex statements.
-Just like we saw in pseudocode, Python also allows us to perform multiple actions on a single line of code, provided they can all be combined in some way to create a single statement.
+Python allows us to perform multiple actions on a single line of code, provided they can all be combined in some way to create a single statement.

 Let's consider the example on the previous page, shown here: